dotnet/dotnet-monitor/documentation/configuration/diagnostic-port-configuration.md

 | Trigger - AspNetRequestDuration | Yes |

-#### App in Connect (nosusp)
+#### .NET process in Connect `nosuspend`

-The `nosusp` suffix indicates that the .NET process will pause but not permanently suspend execution, and will continue to run even if it is unable to communicate with `dotnet monitor`.
+The `nosuspend` option indicates that the .NET process will not permanently suspend execution, and will continue to run even if it is unable to communicate with `dotnet monitor`.
+In this scenario it is possible that the startup triggers will miss diagnostics data generated during startup.

 | API | Supported |
 | :-------- | :-------: |